containerdaysjp/showks-canvas/README.md

 showKs Canvas is a simple collaborative whiteboard using socket.io.
 This is the participant's web application of Japan Container Days showKs.

+## How to modify
+1. Create your own branch.

+2. Edit src/data/author.json

+3. Send a pull request to be merged into staging branch

 ## How to use

 ### Run as a container